 Key point 3-08.05.
 In most states a counselee can waive the clergy-penitent privilege by disclosing the privileged communication to someone other than the minister.
 In some states the minister also may waive the privilege.

 The clergy-penitent privilege can be "waived" if a minister or counselee voluntarily discloses a privileged communication to another person.
 If the privilege is waived it no longer protects communications against compelled disclosure in a court of law or judicial proceeding.
 To illustrate, one court ruled that a counselee waived any privilege when he disclosed to the police the substance of confidential communications he had made to his minister.
-There is some variation among the states regarding a waiver of the privilege. ...
+Church of Jesus Christ of Latter-Day Saints v.
+Superior Court, 764 P.2d 759 (Ariz.
+App.
+1988).
+There is some variation among the states regarding a waiver of the privilege.
+One court observed that the "states are split on ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."